Are you ready to cut the cord?

 Another item you may already have is a Blu-ray player, and depending on the age and type of player, you may also be able to use it to stream cable alternatives.

 Most new Blu-ray players offer the same streaming capabilities as dedicated streaming devices (like Roku or Amazon Fire Stick).
-It’s very common to find Blu-rays that can stream Netflix, Hulu, Amazon Prime Video, YouTube, and others.
-Some models even offer apps for Facebook and Twitter, as well as music services like Pandora and Rhapsody.
+It’s very common to find Blu-rays that can stream Netflix, Hulu, Amazon Prime Video, YouTube, etc. Some models even offer apps for Facebook and Twitter and music services like Pandora and Rhapsody.

 There are even players that have built-in web browsers.